climbTheStairs/climbTheStairs.github.io/default/js/style_guide.md

     - If the iterable needs to be mapped, use `Array.from` instead to avoid creating an itermediate array.
 - Use `Array.from` for converting an array-like object to an array.
     - This is because spreads `...` do not work on non-iterable objects.
-- Use newlines after open and before close array brackets if an array has multiple lines.
 - Place a space after each comma in single-line arrays.
 - Use trailing commas in multiline arrays.